kamilzegadlo/WorldOfImages-Angular/README.md

 3. nosql database
 4. Write the same front ends but with using React and Vue.

-How much I will manage to do will depend from my time potential.
+How much I will manage to do depends from my free time finder skill.

 ----------------------------------------